 The gut bacteria of people with multiple sclerosis vary with disease activity

-Diet and lifestyle 26. feb 2023 3 min Professor of Human Metabolism, Chief Research Physician, Specialist of Endocrinology Oluf Borbye Pedersen Written by Kristian Sjøgren
+Health and Wellness 26. feb 2023 3 min Professor of Human Metabolism, Chief Research Physician, Specialist of Endocrinology Oluf Borbye Pedersen Written by Kristian Sjøgren

 New research suggests that certain gut bacteria may be able to keep multiple sclerosis (MS) at bay.
 The researchers think that the scientific community should now carry out large randomised controlled trials investigating whether people with MS who eat a plant-based diet experience fewer attacks with aggravated symptoms and, if so, why.